JianguoZhang1994/CarND-Traffic-Sign-Classifier/WriteUp_Zhang.md

 As a first step, I normalize images for training dataset, validation dataset and test dataset, the scale is 0-1.
 Where I did not grayscale the image and keep 3 channels for each image.

 Actually at the beggining, I set the scale as -1 to 1, but It makes my accuracy hard to beyonf 93%, I don't know why.
-And grayscale can improve my accuracy by 2%, but when I deal with the new images downloaded from Internet, I know how to convert the image with size like 400*300*3 to 32*32, I really don't know how to get 32*32*1.
+Besides, grayscale can improve my accuracy by 2%, but when I deal with the new images downloaded from Internet, I know how to convert the image with size like 400x300x3 to 32x32, I really don't know how to get 32x32x1.
 So finally I did not use grayscale.